 AES: What trend are you watching that could most impact 2022?

 SO: Voters spend three times as many hours on the open internet — including channels like gaming, digital audio, and OTT/CTV — compared to the walled gardens of social media.
-Sure social media should be part of your digital plan and is a great source for relatively inexpensive leads for online fundraising, however its importance is diminishing.
-If your budget allows look into OTT/CTV, over 76% homes have a smart TV.
+Sure social media should be part of your digital plan and is a great source for relatively inexpensive leads for online fundraising, however, its importance is diminishing.
+If your budget allows look into OTT/CTV, over 76% of homes have a smart TV.

 OTT/CTV is the topic de jour for ’22 and everyone wants in on the action.
 True OTT/CTV buying is purchased directly, and not through a 3rd party with complex software – similar to digital ad buying.
 Make sure your OTT/CTV is being purchased by a firm with actual and direct experience and has the receipts to prove their purchasing includes: a buying platform, ad certification/verification software, ad server, first-party data targeting, measurement tools to gauge reach, frequency and incremental reach.
 Buying OTT/CTV with all those features is the only way to ensure your ads are actually being seen on quality inventory while targeting your audience.